Farama-Foundation/momaland/docs/api/parallel.md

 MOMAland environments extend the base `MOParallel` class, as opposed to PettingZoo's base `Parallel` class. `MOParallel` extends `Parallel` and has a `reward_space` member.

+For more detailed documentation on the Parallel API, [see the PettingZoo documentation](https://pettingzoo.farama.org/api/parallel/).

+## MOParallelEnv
 ```{eval-rst}
 .. currentmodule:: momaland.utils.env